Star Wars Prop - Base Hacker System

 3D printed backing places were also added under the buttons and sliders.
 Originally intended to be chrome mental they were dirties down to fit the Tatooine look.

 The LED strips required USB batteries.
 I tried to use the packs from my warm up gillet.
 Then used brackets with magnets to try and hold them in place.
-Theis did not work so well so later used Velcro.
+Theis did not work so well so later used velcro.